 - Use the printer as a print server.
 Do not use as a remote printer. - If you use Pure IP, configure the machine to use the TCP/IP protocol.
-For more information about how to make the settings, see "Configuring the Printer for the Network" in the Setup Guide.
+For more information about how to make the settings, see the Setup Guide.